KongBoje/Hand-in-3/README.md

 ## Explain reasons to add a layer like Mongoose, on top of a schema-less database like MongoDB
 The Mongoose layer adds a schema to MongoDB, which makes it much easier to handle the database.

+Mongoose is an ORM-like tool for MongoDB.
+Mongoose provides a straight-forward, schema-based solution to model your application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+Mongoose adds another layer of robustness on top of MongoDB.
+Write less code, easier to read code (object modeling) and schema validation.
+MongoDB is schema-less and Mongoose adds schemas.
+This might seem counterintuitive at first... but Real life data has (often) structure and (often) types.

 ## Explain, and demonstrate, using relevant examples, the strategy for querying MongoDB (all CRUD operations)